BBC Radio Cambridgeshire

 BBC Radio Cambridgeshire is the BBC's local radio station serving the county of Cambridgeshire.

 It broadcasts on FM, DAB, digital TV and via BBC Sounds from studios at the Cambridge Business Park on Cowley Road in Cambridge.
+The station also aired on MW, but stopped broadcasting on medium wave on 10 May 2021.

-According to RAJAR, the station has a weekly audience of 77,000 listeners and a 5.4% share as of December 2022.
+According to RAJAR, the station has a weekly audience of 73,000 listeners as of May 2025.

-Original schedule
+Early history

-Radio Cambridgeshire began broadcasting on 1 May 1982 and was originally known as Radio Cambridge and Radio Peterborough.
+Radio Cambridgeshire began broadcasting on 1 May 1982.
 It was originally based at studios on Hills Road, close to Cambridge railway station.

-Under the first manager, Hal Bethell, Radio Cambridgeshire's early broadcasts were restricted to a few hours at breakfast and two hours in the afternoon.
+An opt-out service for Peterborough and North Cambs existed at times and was called BBC Radio Peterborough and BBC Peterborough FM.

 The opening day was broadcast from Cambridge and all the district offices at Peterborough, Wisbech, March, Huntingdon and Ely.
-The first programme was presented by Gina Madgett (formerly Radio Nottingham) and the first record played on-air was Ebony and Ivory by Paul McCartney and Stevie Wonder.